microsoft/aksworkshop/_entries/02-04 challenge2-3.md

 ##### Ingress

-The HTTP application routing add-on watches for Ingress resources that carry a special annotation:
+The HTTP application routing addon watches for Ingress resources that carry a special annotation:

 ```yaml
 annotations: